yathinm/groove-lab/README.md

 - **Upload audio (MP3/WAV)**: Drag-and-drop or browse to load a song.
 - **Automatic BPM detection**: Uses Essentia.js WASM to estimate tempo.
 - **Synced metronome**: Toggle an accurate, scheduled metronome that follows detected BPM.
-- **Timeline scrubbing**: Seek through the track with a smooth progress bar.
 - **Recording**: Arm your mic and record directly in the browser (PCM WAV, optional MP3 creation).
 - **Track mixing modes**: Instantly switch between Original, Recorded, and Combined.
 - **Volume controls**: Independent levels for track and metronome.